 Resource Demand Determinants

 With all else equal, an increase in the demand for a product that uses a particular resource will also increase the demand for that resource; likewise, if demand for a product decreases, then the demand for the resource will also decrease.
 Hence, resource demand is a derived demand.
 When the demand for gasoline increases, then there will be greater demand for oil and vice versa, since oil is a major component of gasoline and one of its major uses.
-Aside from being a derived demand, the factors that change the demand for resources, otherwise known as factors of production, is like the factors that change the demand for consumer products and services.
+Aside from being a derived demand, factors that change the demand for resources, factors of production, are like the factors that change the demand for consumer products and services.
 Demand determinants other than price that reduce demand shift the demand curve leftward, while demand determinants that increase demand shift the curve rightward.

 Graph showing how resource demand determinants shift the resource demand curve, changing the quantity of resources demanded at every price.